Artistic Producer

 Teacher, Winnipeg Beach

-We are resolved that our anti-racism commitment be reflected in the daily operation of Green Kids through our policies, programs, and practices.
+We are resolved that our anti-racism commitment be reflected in the daily operation of Wild Roots through our policies, programs, and practices.
 We will work to implement strategies that dismantle racism within all aspects of our organization and programming to the best of our abilities, including but not limited to our:

 I. Artistic & Educational Content